Abhiram98/llm-guide-refactorings/data/refminer_data/mm-assist-emm/readme.txt

 setup: context limit of 128k tokens
 model: gpt-4o
 temp: 0.0
-approach: Use voyage ai to compute method compatibility
+approach: Use tf-idf to compute method compatibility filter out methods which have no "envy"